If you’re asking if Canada makes wine, Wicked Tours has the perfect blog. Find out all about Canadian wine with help from the experts!

 In terms of Canada’s terroir, it has two awe-inspiring wine-producing regions with their distinctive terroir.
 There is the Niagara Peninsula in Ontario, where Wicked Tours is based, and the Okanagan Valley in British Columbia.
 Let’s look at both regions’ terroir a little more closely.

-The Terroir of Ontario’s Niagara Peninsula
+Ontario’s Niagara Peninsula

 The terroir of Ontario’s Niagara Peninsula is defined by its proximity to Lake Ontario, Niagara River, and Welland River.
 This area experienced glacial and interglacial events that changed rock layers, changing the topography and soil with other nearby areas.
-The northerly latitude is also rare for a wine-producing region, with significant seasonal differences between daylight hours between summer and winter.
+The northern latitude is also rare for a wine-producing region, with significant seasonal differences between daylight hours between summer and winter.
 The overall terroir for the Niagara Peninsula can also be broken down into smaller sub-sections, but we won’t go into that here.
 Suffice it to say that many fascinating factors make this part of Ontario Canada’s most prosperous wine-producing region.

-The Terroir of British Columbia’s Okanagan Valley
+British Columbia’s Okanagan Valley

 The terroir of the Okanagan Valley is quite different from the Niagara Peninsula, which means that the wines are very different.
 Wine production in the Okanagan Valley hasn’t been going on as long as in Niagara, so we are still learning the nuances of Okanagan grapes.

 The Okanagan Valley has several bedrocks with floors and lower slopes settled with rich, extremely fertile silt, sand, and gravel from over 10,000‐year-old glacial deposits.
 Due to its position in the valley, the Okanagan has significantly less rain than nearby Vancouver and its surrounding area.
 While still wet enough to grow grapes, it’s never pouring.
-The summertime temperatures are also relatively high for Canada, making for even larger, happier, healthier grapes.
+The summertime temperatures are also relatively high for Canada, making for even more enormous, happier, healthier grapes.

 We could say so much more about Canadian wine, but it’s probably best not to give you a wine blog to read that is almost as long as War and Peace.
 If you’d like to learn more, please read some of our previous blogs, including our Guide to Canadian Wines by Region and our 5 Canadian Wines to Try Before You Die.
 We hope you know a little more about Canadian wines and that you’ll consider visiting our wine regions.
 Or, at the very least, we hope you’ll look out for Canadian wine in your local stores!